Making money with chatbots is now a practical agency model.

 No Onboarding Framework

-An inconsistent onboarding process increases early stage churn.
+An inconsistent onboarding process increases early-stage churn.
 Without a structured activation framework, expectations remain unclear, implementation errors increase, and measurable value is delayed.

-Early churn significantly reduces Client Lifetime Value because revenue accumulation stops before meaningful margin is generated.
+Early churn significantly reduces Client Lifetime Value because revenue accumulation stops before a meaningful margin is generated.
 A defined onboarding system improves activation success and retention stability.

 Ignoring Churn